Interacting Dark Sectors in Anisotropic Universe: Observational Constraints and $H_{0}$ Tension: DATA AND METHOD

-\item {\bf Observational Hubble Data (OHD)}: We adopt $31H(z)$ datapoints over the redshift range of $0.07\leq z\leq 1.965$ (see table 2 of \cite{Ryan/2018}) obtained from cosmic chronometric (CC) technique.
-Since this technique is based on the \textquotedblleft galaxy differential age\textquotedblright method, OHD data obtained from CC technique is model-independent and All data of this compilation are uncorrelated.\\
+\item {\bf Observational Hubble Data (OHD)}: We adopt $31H(z)$ data points over the redshift range of $0.07\leq z\leq 1.965$ (see Table 2 of \cite{Ryan/2018}) obtained from cosmic chronometers (CC) technique.
+Since this technique is based on the \textquotedblleft galaxy differential age\textquotedblright method, OHD data obtained from CC technique is model-independent and all data of this compilation are uncorrelated.\\

-\item {\bf Type Ia Supernovae (SNIa)}: We use the Pantheon compilation \cite{Scolnic/2018} including 1048 SNIa apparent magnitude measurements in the redshif range $0.01 < z < 2.3$ , which includes 276 SNIa $(0.03 < z < 0.65)$ discovered by the Pan-STARRS1 Medium Deep Survey and SNIa distance estimates from SDSS, SNLS and low-zHST samples.\\
+\item {\bf Type Ia Supernovae (SNIa)}: We use the Pantheon compilation \cite{Scolnic/2018} including 1048 SNIa apparent magnitude measurements in the redshift range $0.01 < z < 2.3$ , which includes 276 SNIa $(0.03 < z < 0.65)$ discovered by the Pan-STARRS1 Medium Deep Survey and SNIa distance estimates from SDSS, SNLS and low-zHST samples.\\